 Why One Good Habit Leads to Another

-Do you ever find that some days are super productive, where you get everything done and feel really accomplished, while others its' hard to work up the motivation to do anything?
-Have you noticed that on the days where you start off on the right foot (wake up on time, have a healthy breakfast, etc.) the rest of the day seems to go well, compared to the days where you're behind from the beginning (hit snooze, wake up late, etc.)?
-The truth is one good habit really can lead to another and this phenomenon is known as the Domino Effect.
+Have you ever noticed that on the days where you start off on the right foot (wake up on time, have a healthy breakfast, etc.) the rest of the day seems to go well?
+And in contrast, when your morning goes poorly, the rest of the day tends to follow suit?
+The truth is one good choice really does lead to another, and this phenomenon is known as the Domino Effect.
 The Domino Effect is the idea that when you make a change to one behavior it will activate a chain reaction and cause a shift in similar behaviors as well.

 This explains why days that start off productive end up being really good days.
 When you wake up early, you have time to make your bed, make a healthy breakfast, take the stairs when you get to work, feel energized throughout the day, and get all the things on your to-do list done.

 The Domino Effect can work in the opposite way as well, which can hinder you from developing good habits.
 On days where you wake up late, immediately start scrolling through social media, don’t have time for breakfast, etc. the rest of the day may not go as planned.

 A successful day is a chain reaction of good habits.
 The positive feelings you get when accomplishing something, even something small, can lead to you wanting to get more done.
 This chain reaction explains how behaviors are interconnected.
 When you change one habit in your daily life, it will lead to other changes.
 This is where I start with all of my clients - just one habit.
 You'd be amazed at the impact this can have.
 Here are some tips on how to incorporate the Domino Effect to see positive changes in your life: